cdev-framework/cdev-sdk/src/cdev/mapper/fs_manager/README.md

 A simple mirroring of these workflows on a serverless deployment platform breakdown because of everyone's favorite constraint: **cold starts**.

-Although never popularly attempted, it is easier to start looking at the latter workflow of uploading just a `requirements.txt` because the problems become evident much quicker.
+Although never popularly attempted, it is easier to start looking at the workflow of uploading just a `requirements.txt` because the problems become evident much quicker.
 The simple translation of this workflow would be providing the serverless deployment platform with the `requirements.txt` and having it fetch the dependencies when the function is first called.
 Without a caching mechanism, this would mean each cold start would include downloading all the packages, which would put it well beyond a tolerable time frame.

 Adding a caching layer to prevent having to download the files each time a new function is spun up is in essence what is being provided by the serverless platforms.
 Aws' mechanism for defining external dependencies is Lambda Layers, which are essentially archives that will be loaded into the execution environment before your function is executed.
-Although on its own a fairly static offering that requires developers to manually create the archives, the current serverless development tools provide functionality to create these layers from `requirements.txt` files using a single command.
-Although you can create this archive as easy as previous development paradigms, there is still friction under the hood when using the dependencies on the serverless platform.
+On its own, Lambda Layers are a fairly static offering that requires developers to manually create the archives, but the current serverless development tools provide functionality to create these layers from `requirements.txt` files using a single command.
+Although you can create this archive as easy as previous development paradigms, there is still friction under the hood when using the created dependency on the serverless platform.

 Providing each function with a single layer that contains the entire projects set of dependencies can break down as the projects includes more dependencies.
 For example, the entire Aws Lambda execution environment has a [limit of 250 MB](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html) including used layers.
 This means that if a projects dependencies exceed this limit, then no function would be able to use the project's layer regardless of if any individual function actually uses all the dependencies.

 Although lots of projects will never reach this limit, it is a constraint that will weigh down larger scale projects because once this problem arises the developer must create manual processes to break up their dependencies.
-Cdev's solution will strive to make the process scale up to the point of reaching hard limits such as an individual function truly using more than 250MB while maintaining a familiar developer experience.
+Cdev's solution will strive to make the process scale seamlessly up to the point of reaching hard limits, such as an individual function truly using more than 250MB, while maintaining a familiar developer experience.

-### Relative Imports

 ## Dependencies and Packaging Implementation Details
 Cdev's solution to dependencies and packaging strives to provide a great developer experience by allowing projects to using familiar dependency structure while scaling seamlessly to the absolute limits of the deployment platform.
 One of the fundamental differentiators that underpins our solution is that the input to the process is the `parsed function` output from that `cdev parser`, which provides information about the exact external dependencies used by each specific handler.
 This allows us to understand at a granular level what dependencies are used by each handler without forcing a project to be structured with a single handler per file.